sozialhelden/accessibility-cloud-js/README.md

     </script>
 ```

-Note that it includes the API token, which you have to replace with the one you get on [accessibility.cloud](https://acloud.eu.meteorapp.com) for your own API client.
+Note that the script above includes the API token, which you have to replace with the one you get on [accessibility.cloud](https://acloud.eu.meteorapp.com) for your own API client.
 It also includes an example request (in this case for places in Manhattan).
 For more information on the available parameters, refer to the [documentation on the API](https://github.com/sozialhelden//blob/master/docs/json-api.md).

 ### accessibility.cloud.js